vistadataproject/documents/Submissions/README.md

 ## Formal submissions to the Government
 Formal submissions by or to the government for contracting, administration and program management.
-Formats are Portable Document Format (PDF), Hypertext Markup Language (HTML), and Markdown (MD).
-Date format:  YYYY-MM-DD.
+Formats are Portable Document Format (PDF), Hypertext Markup Language (HTML), Markdown (MD), Date (YYYY-MM-DD).

 ### Contract Documents
 Document Name | Description | Date Signed | Format / Link